ProjectIgnis/Distribution/README.md

 * `string1*string2`
 	replaces any character in any amount.
 Example: `Eyes*Dragon` will return cards Blue-Eyes White Dragon, Red-Eyes B. Dragon, Galaxy-Eyes Photon Dragon, etc.

-These can be combined functions.
+These can be combined.
 Example: `@blue-eyes||$eyes of blue` returns all cards that belong to either the `Blue-Eyes` archetype or have `Eyes of Blue` in their names.

+The ATK, DEF, Level/Rank, and Scale textboxes support searching for `?` and using comparison modifiers <, <=, >=, >, and =.

+## Discord Rich Presence
+Works with the desktop version of Discord.
+In your Discord settings, turn on Game Activity first.

+Your status on Discord will update to be playing a game, including elapsed time.
+Activities displayed in Rich Presence:
+* Dueling
+* In menu
+* Playing a puzzle
+* Watching a replay
+* Editing a deck

+## Game invites
+Host a room on a server (LAN does not work).
+In the appropriate channel or private message, the upload + icon should change to have an additional green play button.
+Clicking on it will send out a game invite to your room with your message of choice.
+If the room is locked, the password will be skipped for invitees.
+Users can accept the invite while EDOPro is closed if they've started it once before; the game will be launched automatically.

+## Test hand
+A rudimentary hand test mode is accessible from the deck editor, with quick restart.
+More features and configuration coming soon!
+The duel will never end normally in this game mode (e.g. running out of LP, decking out)

 ## Customization

-**antialias:** set in the `system.conf` file, specifies if the device should use fullscreen anti aliasing.
-Makes sharp/pixelated edges softer, but requires more performance.
-Also, 2D elements might look blurred with this switched on.
-Rendering results depend on the hardware available, and the program might look different on different hardware with this
-The value is the maximal antialiasing factor requested for the device.
-The creation method will automatically try smaller values if no window can be created with the given value.
-Default value: 0 - disabled.

-Change up your **textures**, **sounds** and/or **skin** folder!

-### Background and other visual elements:
+### Default textures:
 See README in `textures`.

 ### Skins: